MAmaya1/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React JS is a user interface library.
+It solves several problems that arise when handling and rendering several DOM operations at once by using the virtual DOM to handle updates to the user interface instead of re-rending our document over and over.
+It also helps us encapsulate separate pieces of UI into individual components, separating our concerns, and making it easier for developers to read a large application.

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?

+  Thinking in react is being able to break a design or layout into individual components which we will build in their own separate js files.

-- [ ] Describe state.
+- [x] Describe state.

+  State is an object that determines how a component renders and behaves.
+It is the datathat our components have access to, and lives in the constructor function of our parent class construcor.

-- [ ] Describe props.
+- [x] Describe props.

+  Props are properties that we pass down to child components from our parent constructor.
+It grants child elements access to our parent class' state data, and its methods.

 ## Project Set Up